 Which credit card should you buy Southwest points with?

-If you’d like to buy Southwest Airlines points (for whatever reason), note that purchases are processed by points.com, meaning they don’t count as an airfare purchase for the purposes of credit card spending.
+If you’d like to buy Southwest Airlines points, note that purchases are processed by points.com, meaning they don’t count as an airfare purchase for the purposes of credit card spending.

 Therefore I’d recommend using a card on which you’re trying to reach minimum spending, or otherwise, a credit card that maximizes your return on everyday spending.